Les Lester's Chronicle

 `

-Thanks to a great African-American newspaper, Insight News, this story has seen the light of day.
-Also, Minnesota Public Radio's (MPR) Facebook page Art Hounds made note of the "Letter."
+Thanks to a great African-American newspaper, this story has seen the light of day.
+Also, Minnesota Public Radio's Facebook page, Art Hounds, made note of the "Letter."
 But no news stories have been presented by public radio, any of the White newspapers, or the network TV stations.
 I am in contact with a Black television reporter who has been out of the office, but until he returns to work, I suppose it's business as usual in America's mainstream news industry.
 I will elaborate on the "black out" of African Americans in the nation's news rooms in another posting.

 Here's what we're asking of the "Science Museum of Minnesota" as a corrective measure, since perhaps they're acting unwittingly on behalf of National Geographic.
 This is the only just way we see to initiate corrective action to the ongoing wrongs that are being depicted daily in the Omnitheater viewings.
 Why not present ads that feature King Tut as depicted from his tomb-wall painting and or a depiction of Tutankhamen from the throne picture that clearly shows him as African?